Vegetarian's Japan Guide

 Discover Other Plum Blossom Spots in Kobe

-Kobe City has a couple of more places where you can see the plum blossoms.
-As most of them are close to a train station, you can easily stop by one of them as you explore other parts of Kobe.
-If you like hot spring, the renowned hot spring town in Kobe, Arima Onsen, also has two places for you to appreciate the flowers.
+Kobe City has a couple more places to see the plum blossoms.
+Most of them are close to a train station, so you can easily stop by one of them as you explore other parts of Kobe.
+If you like hot springs, the renowned hot spring town in Kobe, Arima Onsen, also has two places to appreciate the flowers.

-Explore Other Place and Hidden Gems in Kobe
+Explore Other Places and Hidden Gems in Kobe

-The port city of Kobe has many other popular attractions and hidden gems that are worthwhile exploring.
-For example, for those who love nature, the Nunobiki Falls ranked the same as the Kegon Falls in Nikkō National Park, is probably the next spot you want to visit.
+The port city of Kobe has many other popular attractions and hidden gems that are worthwhile to explore.
+For example, for those who love nature, the Nunobiki Falls ranked the same as the Kegon Falls in Nikkō National Park, is probably the next spot you would want to visit.
+Moreover, the Akashi-Kaikyō Bridge in the photo to the right offers bridge climbing tours for those who want magnificent views and thrills!

 To find out more about this amazing city, please refer to our article on Kobe (=゚ω゚)ノ.